-The biggest message I gave last April.
-When I wrote articles on this and called for this in Parliament, is that we needed to be ahead of the curve.
+The biggest message that I gave last April was that we needed to be ahead of the curve.
+I wrote articles on this and even called for this in Parliament.
 The employment rise was going to come.
-What did we have in place in terms of support, training, retraining for our workforce and for our residents?
-And how are we going to work with employers to build an employer to employer bridge so that if people were leaving one employer and other employees were recruiting that we were making that pathway smooth and we were making it fast, that work is still ongoing and I am proud that’s in the last 7-8 months I’ve been working with Unite the Union, we have launched a new learning hub, online courses on employability free for all.
+What did we have in place in terms of support, training, retraining for our workforce and our residents?
+And how are we going to work with employers to build an employer-to employer-bridge?
+The reasoning behind the latter issue was that if people were leaving one employer and other employees were recruiting that we were making that pathway smooth and we were making it fast.
+This work is still ongoing and I am proud that in the last 7-8 months, I’ve been working with Unite the Union where we have launched a new learning hub, online courses on employability that is free for all.
 In the community, whether you’re a Union member or you’re not, that work is now being embedded in the work of the local authority.
-Working with the Job Centre as well, who we have met to say, as you are supporting those who have lost their jobs?
+By working with the Job Centre as well, we want them to say, how are you supporting those who have lost their jobs?
 How are you building in these opportunities?
-We want to make sure that’s reaching?
+We want to make sure that the message is reaching.

-Thamesbank has introduced a New Key Worker loan during the pandemic to help key workers who are struggling with their finances by introducing a low-interest rate loan of 0.5% (6.3% APR) for borrowing up to £1000 up to five years.
+Thamesbank has introduced a New Key Worker loan during the pandemic to help key workers who are struggling with their finances by introducing a low-interest rate loan of 0.5% (6.3% APR) for borrowing up to £1000 for up to five years.
 Are there any other ways you believe Thamesbank credit union or other credit unions could assist our local communities?

 That’s why I’d like to see more people join and benefit from the Thamesbank Credit Union community.
 My view as well is that we’ve got a lot of work to do together.

 I would like to really thank you and congratulate Thamesbank, I know Mukesh and the trustees.
-All of you who are helping with Thamesbank it is so close to me and to my heart.
+All of you who are helping with Thamesbank it is so close to me and my heart.
 I’m a Labour, and Co-op MP because I believe so much in cooperative values and principles.
 I’m inspired by what you do and I want to you know that I want to work with you on how we can increase the support and the services for local people.